hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

     ├── architecture.mmd
     └── overview.txt
 About
-DFH is a simple, decentralized protocol that gives AI and search engines a deterministic starting point for understanding any topic by publishing one JSON-LD file at:
+DFH is a decentralized protocol that gives AI and search engines a deterministic starting point for understanding any topic using one JSON-LD file at:

 arduino
 Copy code
 /.well-known/stack
-Resources
-README

-Spec Docs

-Examples

-MIT License

-mathematica
-Copy code
 © 2025 The Semantic Web Stack / DFH — Public Ground For AI